Oklahoma State Univeristy, Ph.D. in Sociology

 Dissertation: The Anniston Study: Chemical Weapons Incineration and the Negotiation of Risk

 Dissertation: Conversations Beyond the Classroom: Establishing Voice for Local Teachers

 Jacksonville State University, B.A. in Sociology and Political Science

 Tenure at JSU:

-Dr. Ross has taught classes in Sociology and Psychology over the last five years.
-He engages students in a dialogue, and he always incorporates humor and imagination into the classroom.
+Dr. Ross's teaching style is interactive.
+He engages students in a dialogue, incorporating humor and imagination into the classroom.
 Inspired by Paulo Freire, Dr. Ross believes that education has the ability to be transformative and liberating.

 In his free time, Dr. Ross enjoys music, playing Judo, and spending time with his friends and family.Courses Taught: SY221 Introduction to Sociology, SY223 Social Problems, SY300 Critical Thinking Media and Society, SY326 Sociology of Education, SY366 Sociology of Religion, and SY499 Senior Sociological Seminar